Our complete selection of laser diodes is available on the LD Selection Guide tab above.

 0.1 nm at -20 dB (1310 nm and 1550 nm Versions)

 Thorlabs' Distributed Feedback (DFB) Lasers are narrow-linewidth, single-frequency laser diodes that use a corrugated waveguide throughout the active region of the laser cavity (see SFL Guide tab).
 A DFB laser's periodic structure acts as a distributed reflector, providing optical feedback and wavelength selection for the diode.
 This allows these lasers to achieve a 2 MHz or 0.1 nm typical linewidth with an excellent side mode suppression ratio (40 dB typical).
-These DFB lasers are designed for mode-hop-free, continuous current tuning from 15 °C to 35 °C. These diodes can be both temperature and current tuned to achieve the desired operating wavelength with typical output powers of 2 mW or 15 mW.
+These DFB lasers are designed for mode-hop-free, continuous current tuning from 15 °C to 35 °C. These diodes can be both temperature and current tuned to achieve the desired operating wavelength with typical output powers of 2 mW for the 1550 nm devices or 15 mW for the 780 nm device.
 Typical performance graphs and specifications can be viewed by clicking on the blue icon () in the tables below.
 More information on this stabilized temperature range can be found on the individualized data sheet for each laser diode.
 By clicking "Choose Item" below, a list will appear that contains the specific center wavelength, output power, and operating current of each in-stock unit.

 While the center wavelength is listed for the laser diodes below, this is only a typical number.
 The center wavelength of a particular unit varies from production run to production run, so the diode you receive may not operate at the typical center wavelength.
 After clicking "Choose Item" below, a list will appear that contains the center wavelength, output power, and operating current of each in-stock unit.
 Clicking on the red Docs Icon () next to the serial number provides access to a PDF with serial-number-specific L-I-V and spectral characteristics.